forthtemple/openworlddart/readme.md

  object hide if distance way, placement on surface, turn, scale, texturing
     -object lerping between two points
-    -placing object in front of camera mob system
+    -placing object in front of camera trigger system so if certain distance will trigger -trigger if touch an object
+   -custom triggers eg trigger for when an npc dies

+ mob system
     ability to put text on objects eg speech for actors chatter
     speech
     random walking around point
     movingto

  weather system
    wind, rain, fog, cloud
  time system